LKnulp/virtualhost/README.md

 ===========

 Bash Script to allow create or delete apache/nginx virtual hosts on Ubuntu on a quick way.
+It allows you to create a vhost.conf for laravel by setting the `/public`-directory within the vhost_dir/ app_dir as the document-root.

 ## Installation ##